SwanHtetNaing/Tetris-Game/README.md

 # Tetris-Game
-The game that i successfully created first time.
+A game that I developed for the first time.